-Jennifer Dickinson accompanied us that day and made the recording and a transcript for this page, as well as an artistic interpretation of Mr. Vorobets’ act of remembrance; we include all of this below.
+Jennifer Dickinson accompanied us that day and made the recording for this page, as well as an artistic interpretation of Mr. Vorobets’ act of remembrance; we include all of this below.
 Our long-time friends and supporters Ihor Klishch and Iryna Matsevko provided interpretation to English on that day at the site, and helped to interpret questions and answers as Mr. Vorobets spoke.
 Our dear friend Nataliya Kurishko, who has translated many of the pages on this website into Ukrainian, provided the video transcript from which the English translation below was made.
-We are grateful to these three friends and to all who joined us on that sad day.
+We are grateful to each of these friends, and to all who joined us on that sad day.

 The events Mr. Vorobets described took place on 20 March 1942 and through the days which followed, when he was a boy of seven years old.
-The place where the events and Mr. Vorobets’ experience took place, and where we stood in commemoration of the lost lives (and way of life) exactly 75 years later, is now known as Rohatyn’s south mass grave, near an unpaved road connecting the Babintsi neighborhood of Rohatyn with the village of Putiantyntsi to the southeast.
+The place where the events and Mr. Vorobets’ experience took place, and where we stood in commemoration of the lost lives (and way of life) exactly 75 years later, is now known as Rohatyn’s south mass grave, near an unpaved road connecting the Babintsi neighborhood of Rohatyn with the village of Putiatyntsi to the southeast.
 Two memorial markers stand adjacent to the road near the site, but the locations of the mass graves themselves are unmarked.
 Events at this site formed part of the larger history of Rohatyn’s Jewish community during the Shoah.

 Mr. Vorobets’ Remembrance